 At CSL Behring, we work extremely hard to achieve what we can for patients.
 Regardless of the field in which a company is working, I think they need to understand why they are there and the environment in which they are working.
 So, in rare diseases, which is the field in which we work and which is defined as diseases affecting less than 5 people in 10,000 in Europe, the number of people affected by any one rare disease is relatively small, at about 250,000 people in Europe.
-However, there are a lot of rare diseases, and in total they affect as many as 6–8% of the European population, so between 27–36 million people.
+However, there are a lot of rare diseases, and in total, they affect as many as 6–8% of the European population, so between 27–36 million people.

 Many of these diseases are chronic; if you are a company working in the rare disease area you need to stay close to the rare disease community and really understand what those patients are going through.
-Chronic diseases are there for the long-term, and as a company in that field you have to commit to fitting in with that and really understand where you can help.
+Chronic diseases are there for the long-term, and as a company, in that field, you have to commit to fitting in with that and really understand where you can help.
 Understanding your field in great depth is key so that you understand your customer’s needs.
 In terms of value beyond the product let me share two examples.
 Haemophilia B treatments have been used for decades, but they required administration 2-3 times per week.
 We understood that this impacts the daily routine of patients and developed a product that can be administered up to once every 3 weeks.
 We enabled patients that had used immunoglobulins solely via the intravenous route to administer it subcutaneously.
 These developments make a difference

 How do you see your relationship with patients evolving?

-In Europe, we adhere to compliance guidelines and so are limited in the direct interaction we can have with patients, but within that framework I think we need to understand patient needs and address them where they occur.
+In Europe, we adhere to compliance guidelines and so are limited in the direct interaction we can have with patients, but within that framework, I think we need to understand patient needs and address them where they occur.

 There’s an information component that’s always very relevant because if you look at how people make healthcare decisions, patients really inform themselves before they go to their doctor.
-They listen to what their doctor has to say and then they might check online again afterwards.
+They listen to what their doctor has to say and then they might check online again afterward.
 So, having factual and accessible information for patients is really important.

 As companies, we have to figure out what are the most appropriate communication channels to interact with patients and patient organisations within the compliance framework and look at areas where there are mutual interests and where interests align.
-The goal is to address areas such as awareness and diagnosis, access to care and information needs.
+The goal is to address areas such as awareness and diagnosis, access to care, and information needs.

-What were the key take-aways for the (virtual) attendees hearing your session/panel discussions at the recent conference?
+What were the key takeaways for the (virtual) attendees hearing your session/panel discussions at the recent conference?

-I have four take-aways I would like to pass on.
+I have four takeaways I would like to pass on.